anorderh/voice-bridge/README.md

 ## Goal

 This repo's goal was to develop an appliction testing Whisper's capabilities for real-time voice transcription.
 Implementing [SpeechRecognizers](https://github.com/Uberi/speech_recognition) made this possible by processing audio input per lingual pauses.

 ## Usage

-1. Run the executable 'voicebridge'.
+1. Run the executable `voicebridge`.
 2. Select your *input* and *output* languages.
 3. Generate `.mp3` files of translated speech.
-4. Save and replay up to ==7 different recordings at a time==.
+4. Save and replay up to <u>7 different recordings at a time</u>.

 ## Requirements